 Poland is in the same time zone as Germany or France and there’s just one-hour difference between Poland and the UK.
 Additionally, thanks to being situated “in the middle”, it’s possible for Polish developers to reach their partners from the Middle East, Asia, the US, and even Australia during their working hours.

-Compared to Asia, which is 6 hours away from most European Markets and “suffers” from at least a 12 hours difference with the US, the Polish time zone looks like a dream when it comes to outsourcing software development.
+Compared to Asia, which is 6 hours away from most European Markets and “suffers” from at least a 12-hour difference with the US, the Polish time zone looks like a dream when it comes to outsourcing software development.

 If your company is based in one of the member states, the paperwork required to make the partnership a successful one is minimized.
 Many of the trade barriers have been removed, and both the Polish government and the EU politicians work hard to make business partnerships between companies based in different EU member states even more efficient and simple.
 All these positive changes and minimized bureaucracy allows you to focus on what’s important – growing your business, increasing efficiency and reducing costs.

-There’s no doubt that, as of 2019, the Witcher – with over 40 million copies sold globally (and counting!) is the most famous Polish piece of software.
-But let’s not stick to the video games, although we all know that best of them are pieces of art.
-Poland is a place where innovations thrive, and entrepreneurs can make their visions come to life.
-Before we move to following examples let’s start with some numbers.
+Over the years many Polish products have become more than popular all over the world.
+The first thing that may come to your mind is award-winning Witcher series.
+Yet that’s just the tip of the iceberg.
+Poland is a place where innovations thrive, and entrepreneurs can make their visions come to live.
 In 2017 World Bank ranked Poland as 3rd best startup hub in the world.
 In the education market, Brainly helps over 150 million users share their knowledge and help each other, and in the finance industry (and it’s worth noting that the Polish online banking system offers one of the most innovative cloud solutions in the world ) Billon plans to disrupt the way we transfer payments.
-The technology used by this first blockchain-based startup developed to store and transfer regulated currencies has achieved the speed of transactions compared with contactless payment cards.
+The technology used by this blockchain-based startup to store and transfer regulated currencies has achieved the speed of transactions compared with contactless payment cards.

 Naturally, the list could go on and on… but instead of boring you with all the already-developed solutions, we encourage you to hire Polish developers to work on YOUR project!